juliansgottfried/Dengue/README.md

 In your scratch home directory, run "git clone https://github.com/juliansgottfried/Dengue.git".
 Run "bash Dengue/set_up.sh".
 You will be asked for your email, and you may be prompted by renv.

-Next, on your computer:
+On your computer:

-Make a directory to store fitting files and results.
-Place the files "download.sh" and "upload.sh" inside this directory.
+Make a directory to store fitting files.
+Download the files "download.sh" and "upload.sh" and place them inside the directory.

 TO RUN